Frequently Asked Questions

 The program admits students once a year in the Fall semester.

-The application deadline for Fall 2023 is January 16, 2023.
-UMHB utilizes PTCAS for applications, and the application cycle for Fall 2023 will open in early June 2022.
+The application deadline for Fall 2024 is February 15, 2024.
+UMHB utilizes PTCAS for applications, and the application cycle for Fall 2024 will opens in mid-June 2023.
 Well-qualified applicants will be invited to campus for an interview and completion of a 1-2 page essay.
-Seats in the Fall 2023 class may be offered after each interview date, and the number of seats available at each interview session is limited.
+Seats in the Fall 2024 class may be offered after each interview date, and the number of seats available at each interview session is limited.
 Early applications are encouraged.

 The program requires a Bachelor’s degree from an accredited university and completion of specific pre-requisite courses but does not require a particular degree or field of study.
 UMHB’s physical therapy program includes prerequisites in chemistry, physics, biology, anatomy & physiology, algebra, statistics, psychology and medical terminology.
 The Pre-Physical Therapy major in Exercise Science degree at UMHB includes all of the prerequisites for the DPT program.

-The UMHB Graduate School does not require the GRE for admission to the Doctor of Physical Therapy Program.
+The GRE is not required for admission to the Doctor of Physical Therapy Program.

 Yes, you may apply before you have completed all of your prerequisites.
 However, you should have the majority of prerequisites completed at the time of application.
 Also, you must be able to complete all of your prerequisites before beginning the program.
 If you are accepted into the program, your acceptance will be conditional upon completing all prerequisites before the start of the program.